-A website that is easy to navigate, read, and update. - What audience(s) would the product(s) be intended for?
+A website that is easy to navigate, read, and update.

 Anyone involved in the maintenance and operation of roads, runways, or parking lots in winter weather states.

 It will save time and effort when trying to locate research on winter maintenance topics.
 It may also reduce or eliminate redundant research.